Mrkebubun/sputnik/clients/README.md

 3. The client authenticates to the server via challenge response.
 4. The client is now authenticated and may make private calls.
 5. The client is automatically subscribed to several feeds relating to their account.

+The websockets endpoint is:

+wss://hostname:8443/ws

+For information on the REST api, see REST.md

 ## RPC Response Format